mohamedhamdiabdelatief/simple_etl_pipeline/README.md

 2 - run etl_script.sh

-what etl_script do:
+  ->What etl_script do:

-Extract data from text file
+    -Extract data from text file

-Transform the extracted data to a CSV file.
+    -Transform the extracted data to a CSV file.

-Load the CSV file to my postgreSQL database.
+    -Load the CSV file to my postgreSQL database.